vvvv/The-Gray-Book/reference/hde/exporting.md

 <center>The Application Exporter reporting a problem</center>

 Please send us the console output by pressing "Copy To Clipboard" and pasting it to us via forum or chat.

-## Code Signing
-In order to have your executables to run without a warning on other PCs, you need to sign them with a certificate using [SignTool](https://docs.microsoft.com/en-us/windows/win32/seccrypto/signtool).